A2 · ElementaryEnglish

 • “We are opening the shop early tomorrow.”

-• “I am ending the lesson early today.”
+• “I am seeing the doctor after class today.”

 Important tips: